“Baaaaarrrrruuuuu,” she called out when she saw me at the gate.

 She mentioned something about the hair making me look thinner and that I looked like a cartoon head with legs.
 She was laughing as I waved her goodbye and closed the gate behind me.

 I should have known that was the last time I was going to see her.

 Why her? was the first thing that came to mind.
-I had seen her struggle with several illnesses but at the end of the day, she always came home.
-And days would go by and we would visit her and she would be the happiest she has ever been.
+I had seen her struggle with several illnesses, but she always came home at the end of the day.
+And days would go by, and we would visit her, and she would be the happiest she has ever been.
 No one in the family was prepared for this.
 Was all this God’s plan?
 Probably.
 But why bless us with such a soul, wait till our lives are tangled with hers and then snatch her away from us.
 Was she in a happy place now?
 Was she at peace?
 She got to be.
-I mean that’s the whole point when you lived your life the way she did.
+I mean, that’s the whole point when you lived your life the way she did.
 Kind, loving and unproblematic.
 Always happy to see us, her grandchildren.
 Always feeding us.
 And always wishing us the best that life has to offer.

-There are those things you go through and wish it was all a dream and this was one of them.
-I hated how I felt and within minutes sitting down, I watched my walls collapse.
-Everything came crashing down and there I was, exposed and in pain.
+There are those things you go through and wish it was all a dream, and this was one of them.
+I hated how I felt, and within minutes of sitting down, I watched my walls collapse.
+Everything came crashing down, and there I was, exposed and in pain.
 The kind of pain whose intensity increases every second as the reality of the loss sets in.
 I wanted to be somewhere so bad, somewhere with no pain.
 And my mind took me back to the last time I saw her.
 She was laughing.
+She was happy.